apache/drill/_docs/sql-reference/sql-commands/031-create-temporary-table-as.md

 	} ...
 To override the default temporary workspace, define `drill.exec.default_temporary_workspace` in the `drill-override.conf file` and then restart the Drillbit.
 For more information, see [Configuration Option Introduction]({{site.baseurl}}/docs/configuration-options-introduction/#system-options).

-To change the default temporary workspace connection or directory path, update the dfs storage plugin on the Storage page in the Drill Web Console.
+To change the default temporary workspace connection or directory path, update the dfs storage plugin on the Storage page in the Drill Web UI.
 For example, dfs connection attribute can be `file:///` or `maprfs:///` and the `dfs.tmp` location attribute can be `/tmp` or `/tmp2`.
 For more information, see [Plugin Configuration Basics]({{site.baseurl}}/docs/plugin-configuration-basics).

 Note: When you run Drill in distributed mode, verify that the default temporary workspace connection points to a distributed filesystem.
 If temporary tables are created on the local filesystem, they can only be accessed by the local Drillbit that created the temporary table.
 ###Setting the Storage Format